 How the day runs will be a little weather dependent.
 If possible we will make the most of the unique opportunity by getting out into the extensive and beautiful grounds of the hotel to sketch or gather reference material in the morning.
 This is useful just to practise sketching if nothing else!
 Most of us are not very keen on using our sketchbooks!
 We can then plan our painting, looking at the stages of planning which lead to a successful watercolour.
 Some practise exercises may be useful to learn specific techniques.

 In the afternoon we will paint our original masterpieces!
-If the weather is reasonable we will be in the parterre (which can be heated), but if it is too inclement we will adjourn to the Stables.
+If the weather is reasonable we will be in the parterre (which can be heated), but if it is too inclement we will adjourn to the conference suite.

 Please bring a sketchbook, some sketching pencils (H, 2B, 4B, 8or 9B) and / or some charcoal if you have them.
 A tablet is useful to take some reference photographs too, but by no means essential.
 I will have a lot of reference material there.
 Some practice paper and your watercolours and brushes will help at the planning stage.

 For your painting a sheet of 140 lb (300g) paper or heavier is best.
 I’ll have some Waterford of that weight with me.
 In previous workshops we tried having stretched paper available but that was not very successful so we will have to compromise.
 Blocks of paper which are glued all round help to overcome some of the difficulties of unstretched paper.
 So if you have one of these bring it along.

 I’ll supply blocks to prop your board on, the boards and pots for water.